zenoss/ZenPacks.zenoss.LinuxMonitor/README.rst

 - Guard against out of date sudoers configuration in service monitoring.
 (ZPS-4334)
 - Allow filesystem modeling and monitoring to work with or without sudo access.
 (ZPS-4340)
+- Fix LVM monitoring when */sbin not in user's path.
+(ZPS-4349)

 2.3.1